 AI systems use machine learning to reduce the number of false positives, false negatives, and alert storms.
 Thus, your teams are free to focus on those alerts which need their time and resources.
 AI systems correlate data from varied sources, which makes it possible to know when a transaction is legit, thereby reducing false declines.
 AI systems can also detect false negatives and actual instances of fraud, no matter which methods fraudsters use.

-3. Improved fraud detection through a continuous feedback loop
+3. Improved detection through a continuous feedback loop

 Team members working on AI systems constantly share feedback with the algorithms.
-This enhances the systems’ ability to learn about and detect newer fraud patterns and types of fraud.
+This enhances the systems’ ability to learn about and detect newer fraud patterns and types.

 4. Lowered costs of fighting fraud